-Acting upon the suggestions presented by Mrs. E. H. Mays and Mrs. Lee Galloway the Women's Chabhas voted the following program for the year:
+Acting upon the suggestions presented by Mrs. E. H. Mays and Mrs. Lee Galloway the Women's Club has voted the following program for the year:

-- A. The discontinuance of the various chapters and classes with the exceptions of the War Relief and Garden Chapters. - B. The division of Women's Club activities into four branches, as follows:- - 1.
-The making or contributing of knitted garments for members of the Rainbow Division at Camp Mills.
-The garments may be sent either to individuals by parcel post or in large lots to Division Heatquarters for general distribution.
-Socks, helmand sleeveless jackets are urgently needed.
-Mrs. D. W. O'Halloran and Mrs. Jessup are in charges - 2.
-Red Cross War Relief Work at the Sales Office of the Homes Company on Tuesdays and Thursday from 2 to 5 P. M. - 3.
-Food conservation in charge of Mrs. E. H. Mays.
-Monthly meetings are to be held at which war recipes, with demonstrations, are to be given and price lists from the various stores that offer ductions will be compared.
-The Gardens Chaptewith Mrs. H. P. Daniels as Chairman, will work along the lines of food conservation through spring vegetable gardening. - 4.
-Individual work among the soldiers at Cambills, such as has been done since Rainbow Amnight, on September 29th.
-After the Rainbow Dision has left there will be other soldiers there work for.
+A. The discontinuance of the various chapters and classes with the exceptions of the War Relief and Garden Chapters.

+B. The division of Women's Club activities into four branches, as follows:-

+1. The making or contributing of knitted garments for members of the Rainbow Division at Camp Mills.
+The garments may be sent either to individuals by parcel post or in large lots to Division Headquarters for general distribution.
+Socks, helmets and sleeveless jackets are urgently needed.
+Mrs. D. W. O'Halloran and Mrs. Jessup are in charge.

+2. Red Cross War Relief Work at the Sales Office of the Homes Company on Tuesdays and Thursdays from 2 to 5 P. M.

+3. Food conservation in charge of Mrs. E. H. Mays.
+Monthly meetings are to be held at which war recipes, with demonstrations, are to be given, and price lists from the various stores that offer reductions will be compared.
+The Gardens Chapter, with Mrs. H. P. Daniels as Chairman, will work along the lines of food conservation through spring vegetable gardening.

+4. Individual work among the soldiers at Camp Mills, such as has been done since Rainbow Army night, on September 29th.
+After the Rainbow Division has left there will be other soldiers there to work for.
-All members of the Women's Club are asked pledge themselves to at least one branch of the work.

-All women of the community are earnestly requested to join the Women's Club as organized effort much more effective work.
+All members of the Women's Club are asked to pledge themselves to at least one branch of the work.
+All women of the community are earnestly requested to join the Women's Club as organized effort means much more effective work.

-All women interested in buying completed knitten garments to send to individuals in time for Chrismas mailing November 15th (which is the late date upon which Christmas parcels may be sent American soldiers abroad) are asked to telephonems.
-Lee Galloway in regard to price reduction to lots of a dozen or more garments.
+All women interested in buying completed knitted garments to send to individuals in time for Christmas mailing November 15th (which is the latest date upon which Christmas parcels may be sent to American soldiers abroad) are asked to telephone Mrs. Lee Galloway in regard to price reduction in lots of a dozen or more garments.

-Monthly meeting of the Women's Club will held on the first Wednesday of each month at the Church-in-the-Gardens.
-The next meeting will be November 7th.
+Monthly meeting of the Women's Club will be held on the first Wednesday of each month at the Church-in-the-Gardens.
+The next meeting will be on November 7th.